logzio/logzio-azure-serverless/README.md

 ### 1. Deploy the Logz.io template

-👇 Click a button to load the Logz.io template in Azure.
+👇 Choose a Logz.io template to load in Azure.

 | Logs | Metrics |
 |---|---|